kishanrajput23/Personal-Python-Projects/Todo List Application/README.md

 **How To Run The Project?**

 To run this project, you must have installed **[Python](https://www.python.org/downloads/)** on your PC.
-After downloading the project, follow the steps below:
+After downloading it, follow the steps below:

 **Step1:** Clone this repository in your Local machine.